Is Postpartum Depression Preventable?

 I’ve been there.
 I had postpartum depression and anxiety, and I know how it feels.
 And I know that you, mom-to-be, are afraid of it.
 Before I get into the reasons why postpartum depression is preventable, I want to reassure you.
 You have inside of you all the strength and power you need to heal.

-Postpartum depression is not only hormones
+Postpartum depression is not only hormones.

 Most professionals in the field will tell you that this condition is affected by the hormonal shifts that occur during the journey into motherhood.
 Yes, huge hormonal shifts may cause a variety of emotions that are hard to control, but there’s more to the story.
 Every mental health condition has a root.

-Postpartum depression has a deep root
+Postpartum depression has a deep root.

 I strongly believe that most women who go through postpartum depression have unresolved issues in the past that may be connected to the way they grew up and/or past experiences/traumas, including difficult pregnancies and birth traumas.
 The hormonal shifts bring these things to the surface and make things worse.

-Postpartum depression is not you
+Postpartum depression is not who you are.

 If you identify with your emotions, you give them more power.
 Postpartum depression becomes serious when you wake up every day and you feel that depression and/or anxiety are part of you.
 It’s okay to talk about how you feel, but when you constantly say things like: “I’m depressed,” you give more power to that emotion.